Santander Logo

 Santander Logo 2007-2018

 In 2007, the designers proposed a lighter version of the old emblem.
-They kept the red rectangle but narrowed it down by removing the bottom of the name.
-This leaves the logo with a thin imprint “Santander” and a corporate badge to its left.
+They retained the red rectangle but narrowed it, removing the bottom part of the name.
+As a result, a thin imprint of “Santander” and a corporate symbol remained to the left.

 2018 – today